 With synchronous key recovery, although the recovery process can be initiated on any clone, it must be completed on the same single KRA on which it was initiated.
 This is because a recovery operation is recorded in the replicated database only after the appropriate number of approvals have been obtained from the KRA agents.
 Until then, the KRA on which the recovery is initiated is the only one which knows about the recovery operation.

-The synchronous key recovery mechanism has been deprecated in Red Hat Certificate System 9.
-Red Hat recommends to use asynchronous key recovery instead.
+There exists a synchronous key recovery mechanism that has been deprecated in Red Hat Certificate System 9 and is not discussed in this documentation.
+Red Hat recommends the use of asynchronous key recovery instead.

 There is no real operational difference between replicated TKSs; the information created or maintained on one is replicated along the other servers.

 For OCSPs, only one replicated OCSP receives CRL updates, and then the published CRLs are replicated to the clones.